Rush Limbaugh, mind over chatter, starting a million conversations each day and revitalizing the American news cycle, frankly.

 He wasn't sorry enough.

-Uh he didn't feel so bad about it to apologize to her personally.
+He didn't feel so bad about it to apologize to her personally.

 He just issued an apology.

-So he's he is gone.
+So he is going.

-I can't bully sweet baby.
+I can't, but sweet baby.

 I mean, that wasn't on the air.